 Survey question: 'Digitalisation of hospitals is gaining traction in many countries.
 What digital health solutions have you adopted/would you like to adopt?'
-Other developed markets include South Korea, Australia and Singapore.
-Other developing markets include India, Indonesia and Thailand.
-Most countries expect to increase staff efficiency/capacity and increase patient satisfaction with the adoption of digital health solutions; this is a shift in focus from reducing medical errors 3 Digitalisation and innovation important Survey question: 'What value do you think digital health solutions will likely bring about for your hospital? ("1"=not likely, "7"=very likely)'.
+Other developed markets include South Korea, Australia and important Survey question: 'What value do you think digital health solutions will likely bring about for your hospital? ("1"=not likely, "7"=very likely)'.
 Other developed markets include South Korea, Australia and Singapore.
 Other developing markets include India, Indonesia and Thailand.
 With increasing digital adoption, concerns around patient privacy and incompatibility between digital solutions are growing 3 Digitalisation and innovation